-Unsatisfactory Basic Proficient Distinguished Teachers do not have a Some teachers do not have Teachers have a deep un- Administrators and teaching basic understanding of the a deep understanding of the derstanding of the stand- staff share a deep understandards they teach.
-At- standards they teach.
-In- ards they teach.
-Adminis- standing of standards in ortempts have been made to structional practices do not trators and/or instructional der to promote cross-curricubuild capacity with the always reflect intellectually leadership are able to sup- lar and grade-level learning. standards, but the strate- challenging and authentic port teachers with their Extensive implementation of gies shared have been in- learning experiences.
-Ad- standards and are willing to diverse and content-relevant appropriate and incon- ministrators and/or instruc- help teachers through strategies and best practices sistent.
-The facilitation of tional leadership lack the modeling, co-teaching, or of content delivery are used content-based learning as ability to support all teachers coaching.
-Best practices to facilitate learning.
-Multiple it is appropriate to the stu- in their contents, and only are shared with teachers and ongoing assessments dent population is lacking. help those contents they and teachers are expected are used and have been Multiple or ongoing assess- have background teaching. to use these strategies to shown to improve the acaments to measure student The plan to facilitate relevant deliver instruction.
-A plan demic performance of each knowledge are used spo- content-based standards is to use various content- student.
-The understanding radically and do not effec- present, but is vague, limited based materials is present, and use of formative assesstively monitor student in scope and is not success- and sufficiently meets the ment is used by all staff learning.
-Formative as- ful in raising student achieve- needs of most learners.
-A members, as well as ongoing sessment is not used cor- ment.
-Multiple assessments plan for using assessments training to address how rectly and technology is not are used to measure under- to improve student teachers should be changing used to enhance teaching standing; however, they do achievement is in place. what they're doing during inand learning. not target all learning styles Formative assessment is struction to promote teaching or do not promote improve- used by most staff mem- and learning.
-Technology is ment.
-Formative assess- bers to differentiate and/or used to facilitate learning in ment and technology are reteach.
-Technology is all stakeholders, including used by some staff, but not used to facilitate learning in students, staff, and parents. with fidelity. classrooms with students.
+Unsatisfactory Basic Proficient Distinguished Teachers do not have a Some teachers do not have Teachers have a deep Administrators and teaching basic understanding of the a deep understanding of the understanding of the staff share a deep standards they teach. standards they teach. standards they teach. understanding of standards Attempts have been made Instructional practices do not Administrators and/or in order to promote crossto build capacity with the always reflect intellectually instructional leadership are curricular and grade-level standards, but the challenging and authentic able to support teachers learning.
+Extensive strategies shared have learning experiences. with their standards and implementation of diverse been inappropriate and Administrators and/or are willing to help teachers and content-relevant inconsistent.
+The instructional leadership lack through modeling, co- strategies and best practices facilitation of content-based the ability to support all teaching, or coaching.
+Best of content delivery are used learning as it is appropriate teachers in their contents, practices are shared with to facilitate learning.
+Multiple to the student population is and only help those contents teachers and teachers are and ongoing assessments lacking.
+Multiple or ongoing they have background expected to use these are used and have been assessments to measure teaching.
+The plan to strategies to deliver shown to improve the student knowledge are facilitate relevant content- instruction.
+A plan to use academic performance of used sporadically and do based standards is present, various content-based each student.
+The not effectively monitor but is vague, limited in scope materials is present, and understanding and use of student learning.
+Formative and is not successful in sufficiently meets the formative assessment is assessment is not used raising student achievement. needs of most learners.
+A used by all staff members, correctly and technology is Multiple assessments are plan for using assessments as well as ongoing training to not used to enhance used to measure to improve student address how teachers teaching and learning. understanding; however, achievement is in place. should be changing what they do not target all learning Formative assessment is they're doing during styles or do not promote used by most staff instruction to promote improvement.
+Formative members to differentiate teaching and learning. assessment and technology and/or reteach.
+Technology Technology is used to are used by some staff, but is used to facilitate learning facilitate learning in all not with fidelity. in classrooms with stakeholders, including students. students, staff, and parents.